 Meal planning and prepping your food for the week can be a very effective way of staying on track and eating healthy consistently throughout the week.
 Through planning, you’ll have better control over the portion size, nutrient profile, and calories of your meals.
 It’ll be harder to make impulse buys or cave when your work brings out donuts in the breakroom.

-When you have healthy food readily available, you’re less likely to jump to the unhealthy choice.
-I know in my experience, if I don’t have food meal prepped, 90% I’ll walk into my kitchen ravenous (which is most of the time), and grab the easiest and fastest thing to prepare, regardless of how healthy it is.
+When you have healthy food readily available, you’re less likely to choose unhealthy options, helping you live a healthier lifestyle.
+In my experience, if I don’t have food meal prepped, 90% I’ll walk into my kitchen ravenous (which is most of the time), and grab the easiest and fastest thing to prepare, regardless of how healthy it is.
 By meal prepping, I’ve been able to run to the kitchen, and grab something out of the fridge in seconds while keeping my eating habits in check.

 19. Keep Your Kitchen Stocked with Healthy Options